dmjio/miso/README.md

 ghci>
 ```

-If you visit the URL at [http://localhost:8008](http://localhost:8008), you should see the [Sample Application](#sample-application) live.

-To reload the application after making changes you can edit the `Main.hs` file and call `:r` and `main` in the repl, and it should update the screen.

-Instead of typing `:r` and `main` manually inside of `GHCi` on every file change, you can use [ghcid](https://github.com/ndmitchell/ghcid) or [ghciwatch](https://github.com/MercuryTechnologies/ghciwatch) tools, and they will do it for you instead.
+If you visit [http://localhost:8008](http://localhost:8008), the application will be live.
+You can now edit the `Main.hs` file and call `:r` and `main` in the repl, and it should update the screen.
+Instead of typing `:r` and `main` manually inside of `GHCi` on every file change, you can use [ghcid](https://github.com/ndmitchell/ghcid) or [ghciwatch](https://github.com/MercuryTechnologies/ghciwatch) tools to do it automatically.

 Below an example of usage with `ghcid`.